 Buying a home is a huge milestone and it can be easy to get lost in the excitement and emotions of the process.
 But don’t forget that a successful home sale involves research, preparation, and hard work.
+You should be familiar with the things you need to know before buying the real estate.
 It’s important to ask a lot of questions before sealing the deal.

 Here are the top 5 questions that you should ask:

 - How old is the house?

 Knowing the age of the house or when it was built gives you an idea about its current condition.
 Generally, houses that are older require more upkeep and maintenance than newer ones because of foundation issues, leaky areas, and older appliances needing replacement.
 Also look at the other features of the home such as the plumbing, heating, cooling, and electrical systems, because these may be outdated.

 All this will help you gauge whether you should come up with a lower offer or pass on the home.

 - What are the average utility bills?

 To know how much it costs to live in your new home and neighborhood, ask the seller or your real estate agent about the average cost of utility bills.
 This way, you’ll have an idea about how much you’ll be spending on water, gas, and electricity each month.

 - What is the history of the house?